Information for patients

 The specialist team often give people a lot of information during their hospital appointment.
 Because of this, many people find it useful to bring a family member or friend with them.

 You may find it useful to write down any questions you want to ask during your appointment.
+We have included a section in this leaflet for you to write questions on.

 How do I get to hospital?